Water Flooding in Basement – What are my First Steps?

 Remove More Material

-NEEDS to be disposed of.
+If the water came in from outside, it is contaminated water, so all materials will need to be removed like drywall, trim, carpet, and padding.
+Yes, everything the water affected NEEDS to be disposed of.
 The outside water poses too many problems to take a risk.

 Get Your Basement Dry

 Set up air movement (fans strategically everywhere) and a dehumidifier after all the water has been extracted.
 It is very important you get the whole structure of your basement dry because mold can begin to grow after 48 hrs.
 You don’t want to mess around with growing mold.